athul/waka-readme/README.md

   - If you're not using [profile repository][profile_readme], add another secret _named_ `GH_TOKEN` and insert your [GitHub token][gh_access_token]\* in place of _value_.

 - Create a new workflow file (`waka-readme.yml`) inside `.github/workflows/` folder of your repository.
 You can create it from a template using the _actions tab_ of your repository too.
-- Clear any existing contents, add the following lines and save the file.
+- Clear any existing contents, add the following lines and save the `waka-readme.yml` workflow file.

   ```yml
   name: Waka Readme